Lecture Notes on Quantum Many-Body Theory: A Pedagogical Introduction: Lie group

 with

 Note that

 and

-i.e. $R_{13}$ is a rotational matrix.
-Each rotational matrix can be parameterized by means of Euler angles, which are three real numbers, then the set of the rotational matrices together with the composition of the multiplication of matrices form a Lie group, denoted $SO(3)$ and known as the rotations group, or 3D rotation group, i.e.
+i.e., $R_{13}$ is a rotational matrix.
+Each rotational matrix can be parameterized by means of Euler angles, which are three real numbers, then the set of the rotational matrices together with the composition of the multiplication of matrices form a Lie group, denoted $SO(3)$ and known as the rotation group:

-Note that the group $SO(3)$ is also known as the special orthogonal group, since the orthogonal group, denoted $O(3)$, is the group of the $3 \times 3$ real matrices $A$ which satisfy $A^T=A^{-1}$, i.e.
+Note that the group $SO(3)$ is also known as the special orthogonal group, since the orthogonal group, denoted $O(3)$, is the group of the $3 \times 3$ real matrices $A$ which satisfy $A^T=A^{-1}$, i.e.,

-\item {The Euclidean group $E(3)$.} Let $\textbf{r}$ and $\textbf{r}'$ be two points in 3-dimensional space connected by a rototranslation, i.e.
+\item {The Euclidean group $E(3)$.} Let $\textbf{r}$ and $\textbf{r}'$ be two points in 3-dimensional space connected by a rototranslation, i.e.,

 where $\textbf{a}$ is the spatial translation vector and $R$ is a rotation matrix.
-Such a transformation describes a nonhomogeneous linear system of dimension $3$, then, consider a set $V$ of dimension $4$ given by the quadruples of the form $v=(x,y,z,1)$.
-Note that given $v, v' \in V$, in general a linear combination of them may not belong to $V$, then $V$ together with the vector sum is not a vector space.
-Instead, the quantity $v-v'$ belongs to a vector space $W$ of dimension $4$ whose elements are quadruples with the fourth component null.
-Such a space $W$ is an affine space.
 It is immediate to verify that any rototranslation can be written as

 with

 Indeed, given two rototranslation matrices $A^{(1)}$, $A^{(2)}$, the product

 is still a rototranslation matrix, where the rotation matrix element is given by